-We have audited the financial statements of Elaine Securities Plc (the 'Company') for the year ended 28 February 2022 which comprise the Statement of Comprehensive Income, the Statements of Financial Position, the Statement of Changes in Equity, the Statement of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.
+We were engaged to audit the financial statements of the Company, which comprise the statement of financial position as of 28 February 2023, and the statement of comprehensive income, statement of changes in equity and statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards.